-If you want to get away from it all in the mountains, these budget guesthouses and homestays in the Indian Himalayas are inexpensive, and located in serene yet convenient spots just out of town.
+Want to get away from it all in the mountains?
+These budget guesthouses and homestays in the Indian Himalayas don't cost a fortune, and are located in serene spots where you won't be disturbed.

-- Rooms: 10 individual cottages with attached kitchens, plus additional rooms with common bathroom.
+- Rooms: 10 individual cottages with attached kitchens and bathrooms, plus additional rooms with common bathroom.

 - Rooms: Three.